dhis2/dhis2-docs/src/commonmark/en/content/implementation/localization-of-dhis2.md

 The DHIS 2 Android apps use a specific XML format.
 Regardless of the specific format, each element in the user interface has been assigned a specific key which is linked to a value.
-As an example,consider the following key/value pairs from a Java property file.
+As an example, consider the following key/value pairs from a Java property file.

 ```
     org_unit_tree=Organisation Unit Tree